-On April 24, 1915, roughly 300 prominent Armenians in Constantinople- now Istanbul- were jailed then killed by the Turkish army.
+1. On April 24, 1915 roughly 200 Armenian leaders were executed by the Turkish army.

-The American charity was created to aid the victims of the genocide.
-Between 1915 and 1930, they administered more than $117,000,000 of assistance for refugee camps, healthcare, shelter, clothing and food.
-They are also credited with helping 132,000 orphans throughout the region.
+7. Between 1915 and 1930, the Near East Relief charity administered more than $117,000,000 of assistance for refugee camps, healthcare, shelter, clothing and food.

 8. Turkey Has Not Formally Recognized the Genocide